GoodDamn/GoodDamn/README.md

 For Android, I use it for advanced user interaction.
 If you draw it, you complete it

-It's an extension for my ScriptEngine, but it's under a policy, sorry(

 ### [Microphone Breathing](https://github.com/GoodDamn/MicroBreath)
 (Warning: you can damage your microphone, try it on your own risk)